rahnidos/StickApproach/README.md

 It takes three parameters:
 - -p path to directory
 - -t tag sign (default !!!)
-- -d how many days file can be safe in path.
+- -d how many days file can be safe in path (default 30).